linked-db/linked-ql/README.md

 * Preserves the `db.query()` abstraction across runtime boundaries
 * Avoids leaking database credentials to untrusted environments

+For runtime setup details, see [Dialects & Clients ↗](https://linked-ql.netlify.app/docs/setup#edge).

 ---

 #### Important

-This is not limited to browser → server models.
+This is not just a browser → server abstraction.

 `EdgeClient` can be used anywhere a transport boundary exists:

 * server → server
 * edge → origin
 * worker → worker
-* browser → worker (as seen in Scenario 4 below)
+* browser (main thread) → web worker (as seen in Scenario 4 below)

 ---